rpede/MobileProgramming24/_working_with_data/jokes.md

 Remember to call `setState(() {})` when you want the UI to update.

-You can use [PopScope](https://api.flutter.dev/flutter/widgets/PopScope-class.html) to save the settings before the widget gets popped from the navigation stack.
+You can use [PopScope](https://api.flutter.dev/flutter/widgets/PopScope-class.html) to save the settings before the widget is popped from the navigation stack.

 ```dart
 Widget build(BuildContext context) {